k98kurz/tapescript/docs.md

 ## OP_IF - 43 - x2B

-Read the next 2 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as a subroutine definition; pull a value from the queue and evaluate as a bool; if it is true, run the subroutine.
+Read the next 2 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as a subroutine definition; pull a value from the stack and evaluate as a bool; if it is true, run the subroutine.

 Aliases: